yangzeng28/student-productivity-analysis/README.md

 - Performed exploratory data analysis to understand relationships between variables
 - Built visualizations to identify key patterns and trends
 - Analyzed correlations between study habits, stress, and productivity
-- Designed dashboards to present insights in a clear and business-friendly way
+- Designed interactive dashboards to present insights in a clear and business-friendly way

 ## Key Findings
 - Higher study hours are strongly associated with higher productivity